pulumi/docs/content/blog/multicloud-policy-as-code/index.md

 ![Parts of a policy](policy-parts.png)

 Policies enforce a specific logic.
 In the example above, Kubernetes can't expose services to the Internet.
 We accomplish this by not allowing a `spec` to create LoadBalancer when a service is declared.
-Policies are checked during `pulumi preview` and during `pulumi update` to enforce the restrictions we have defined.
+Policies are checked during `pulumi preview` and during `pulumi update` to enforce defined restrictions.

 There are two types of policies, a `ResourceValidationPolicy` that a particular resource in a stack, and a  `StackValidationPolicy` that validates the stack as a whole.
 When CrossGuard calls a `ResourceValidationPolicy`, it checks each resource in the stack.
-These checks are before a resource is created and blocks any resources that fails the policy logic.
+These checks are before a resource is created and blocks any resources that fail the policy logic.

-A `StackValidationPolicy` is run against the entire stack which requires that all the resources are created and registered.
+A `StackValidationPolicy` is run against the entire stack, requiring all the resources to be created and registered.
 Resources that fail validation are not blocked from being created or modified during `pulumi up`.
-Out of compliance resources will fail during preview or update and we recommend running `pulumi preview` to catch these resources.
+Out of compliance resources will fail during preview or update, and we recommend running `pulumi preview` to catch these resources.
 Stack validation policies inspect multiple resources at once.
-This lets you validate resources that are dependent on other resources, for example a database that requires persistent storage.
+This lets you validate resources dependent on other resources, such as a database that requires persistent storage.

-Now that we have an understanding of how CrossGuard works, let's look at examples for several cloud providers and kubernetes.
+Now that we understand how CrossGuard works. let's look at examples for several cloud providers and Kubernetes.

 ## Examples

-Let's take a look at a common scenario.
-The following examples show how to prevent access to data in AWS, Azure, Google Cloud Platform, and Kubernetes using either TypeScript or Python to create policies.
-You can create any of these policies by createing a new directory and running 'pulumi policy new`, e.g.:
+The following examples are a common scenario showing how to prevent access to data in AWS, Azure, Google Cloud Platform, and Kubernetes using either TypeScript or Python to create policies.
+You can try out any of these policies by creating a new directory and running 'pulumi policy new`, e.g.:

 ```bash
 $ mkdir az-python-storage-policy && cd az-python-storage-policy